mkumar73/beckernick.github.io/_posts/2016-09-17-convolutions.markdown

 ## Convolution with 2-D Kernels

-With a 2-D kernel, we need to apply our kernel to **patches** of the image with the same shape of the kernel.
+With a 2-D kernel, we need to apply our kernel to **patches** of the image with the same shape as the kernel.
 Since we still want to output a scalar from our convolution, we'll multiply our kernel and the patch and then take the sum of the resulting output array.

 There's a problem though.
 Imagine sequentially moving a 3 x 3 patch through a 5 x 5 image.
 You'd start with the top left corner, and move across the image until you hit the top right corner.
 That would only take take 3 moves.
 By this logic, we'd end up with a smaller image than we started with.
 To avoid this, we **pad** the array with zeros on every side.
 The zeros allow us to apply our kernel to every pixel.